 How often will I receive a bill under the metered rate?

-How will strata divide the water and sewer bill among the various units in my complex
+How will strata divide the water and sewer bill among the various units in my complex?

 Why are metered water and sewer bills sent quarterly instead of yearly?

-What if there is a leak in our underground water service?
+What if there is a water leak?

 Where will my water meter be installed?

 Each multi-family complex and property is unique.
 The City will conduct a site assessment to determine the most economical and efficient method and location for installation.
 Possible locations include mechanical rooms and underground near the property line.

 How long will the installation take?

 The installation time will vary for each complex.
 Once design of the meter(s) is complete, the strata will be notified of the estimated installation time.
 Water shut off will occur when the final connection is made and typically does not last for more than a few hours.